CIVIC ENGAGEMENT AS A CATALYST FOR CIVICS EDUCATION

 - Find discussions on Civic Engagement policy, programs, and teaching supports in our EmergingAmerica.org blog.

-- Sign up for our bi-weekly History eNews for updates.
+- Sign up for our monthly History eNews for updates.
 Use "Contact Us" button on this page.

 Library of Congress TPS Civics Apps

-Several of Emerging America's fellow members of the Library of Congress Teaching with Primary Sources Consortium have developed apps on civics education, linked at the website of Barat’s Citizen U, and listed below:
+Many of Emerging America's colleagues in the Library of Congress Teaching with Primary Sources (TPS) Consortium have developed exciting apps and curriculum on civics education.
+Find additional apps from the Library of Congress TPS program at these links:

 Citizen U is a multidisciplinary, inquiry-based civics curriculum using primary sources for elementary, middle, and high school students to foster civic knowledge, skills, and dispositions.